FastEndpoints/FastEndpoints/Src/Documentation/wiki/Get-Started.md

 ```csharp
 public class MyEndpoint : Endpoint<EmptyRequest,EmptyResponse> { }
 ```

-you can mix-n-match as needed depending on your requirement.
+you can mix-n-match depending on your requirement.